mantiuk/pwcmp/README.md

 * 16 Sep 2022 Added `pw_scale_table()` fuction.
 Fixed issues with Kolmogorov-Smirnov test.

+* 10 Jan 2023 The code is now vectorized and provides gradients for optimization.
+The scaling is much faster now.
+[Thanks to Zhongshi Jiang]

 ## Literature

 There is a number of papers describing the technique.
 When using the code, please cite [1]: